 The record date for determining shareholders eligible to vote at the Annual Meeting is 5:00 p.m.
 Eastern time on October 7, 2020 (the "Record Date").
 Holders of Company common stock, par value \$0.001 per share ("Company common stock"), and holders of Company Series B Convertible Preferred Stock, par value \$0.001 per share ("Series B Preferred Stock"), on the Record Date may vote at the Annual Meeting.
-As of the Record Date [110,787,833] shares of Company common stock were outstanding and [100,000] shares of Series B Preferred Stock were outstanding.
+As of the Record Date 111,035,418 shares of Company common stock were outstanding and 100,000 shares of Series B Preferred Stock were outstanding.

-Each share of Series B Preferred Stock is entitled to be voted by the holder on an as-converted basis (converted at \$5.25 per share) as a single class with the holders of Company common stock, subject to certain limitations on voting set forth in the Articles of Amendment to the Company's Articles of Incorporation.
-Thus, as of the Record Date, holders of Series B Preferred Stock held [19,047,618] votes or [14.0%] of the aggregate voting power of shares entitled to vote at the Annual Meeting.
+Holders of Series B Preferred Stock are entitled to vote their shares on an as-converted basis (converted at \$5.25 per share) as a single class with the holders of Company common stock, subject to certain limitations on voting set forth in the Articles of Amendment to the Company's Articles of Incorporation.
+Thus, as of the Record Date, holders of Series B Preferred Stock held 19,047,618 votes or 14.6% of the aggregate voting power of shares entitled to vote at the Annual Meeting.